 - Service Learning Program – Activities include volunteering at soup kitchens and food banks; hosting blood drives; restoring/rebuilding homes; mentoring through Big Brothers/Big Sisters; organizing alternative spring break trips and more.
 Learn more.

-- Parkin Fellowships – Students can apply for summer fellowships to participate in service projects around the globe.
+- Parkin Fellowships – Students may apply for summer fellowships to participate in service projects around the globe.
 Learn more.

 - Untucked – This student organization puts on a community carnival and concert each year to raise money for charity.
 The students volunteer with the selected charity all year long.
 Learn more.